All Products

 Level-1 backup

 Level-1 backups use redirect-on-write (ROW) snapshots and are stored directly in the PolarDB distributed storage system.
-When a level-1 backup is created, data is not copied.
-When a data block is modified, the system retains a historical version of the block for the snapshot and generates a new block that is referenced by the source data.
-This process is called a redirect.
-This method allows backups to finish in seconds, regardless of the database size.
+No data is copied during backup.
+When a block is modified, the system retains the original version for the snapshot and redirects to a new block, enabling backups to complete in seconds regardless of database size.

 Level-1 backup size